binobense075/commity-web/README.md

 - Install daisy ui - Component design library, it is compatabile with tailwind
 - Install tailwind - css framework
 - Add NavBar component to App.jsx
+- rafce
+- Create a navbar seperate component file.
+- Installed react router dom into our project
+- Create BrowserRouter > Routes > Route = / Body > RouteChildren
+- Create an Outlet in your Body Component
+- Create a footer